This page contains affiliate links. Please read our disclosure for more info.

 Simon: The Tortuga

-Update October 2016: V3 of the Tortuga, called the Outbreaker Travel Backpack, is now available and looks even better than Simon’s V2 (which we review below).
-I’ve outlined the differences below the original review.
+Update October 2016: V3 of the Tortuga, called the Outbreaker Travel Backpack, is now available and is even better than Simon’s V2 (which we review below).
+Read our Tortuga Outbreaker review for details and a comparison with V2.

 Dimensions (cm): 56 x 36 x 23 cm